 Who doesn’t love a good snack mix?
 The different flavors and textures just make them so much fun.
 My kids (and I) love them because each bite is different.
 In addition, I’m a fan because I can include fiber, protein, and whole grains, throw in a small amount of something sweet, and it still feels like a treat.

 For my family, the base of a good snack mix is always popcorn.
-There are two reasons for this: 1) it is a whole grain and 2) you can change up the flavor in so many different ways from just some butter and salt to adding fun spices such as cinnamon, chili powder, garam masala, and za’atar, so it never gets boring.
+There are two reasons for this: 1) it’s a whole grain and 2) you can change up the flavor in so many different ways from just some butter and salt to adding fun spices such as cinnamon, chili powder, garam masala, and za’atar, so it never gets boring.

-For other additions to the mix we will add any of the following:
+To fill out the mix we will add any of the following:

-- nuts (especially pistachios, almonds, and pecans)
+- nuts (especially pistachios, almonds, cashews, and pecans)

 - seeds such as pumpkin or sunflower

 - chocolate or peanut butter chips (just a few go a long way).